Gastronomía de mi gusto. Sugerencias culinarias.

 or stuffed

-with garam masala, tomato,
+with garam masala, tomato,onions, green

 chilies, garlic